sharanv16/AI-Game/README.md

-# AI-Game
+# AI Project
-flappy bird using AI
+The bot has to save the captain while escaping the aliens.
+But, will it though?